Emurgo/yoroi-frontend/docs/specs/code/hardware-wallets/ledger/README.md

 As WebAuthn Transport supports all [targetted browsers](https://caniuse.com/#search=Web%20Authentication%20API) it will be used as the default protocol.<br>
 [U2F](https://www.npmjs.com/package/@ledgerhq/hw-transport-u2f) transport will still be available.<br>
-[WebUSB](https://www.npmjs.com/package/@ledgerhq/hw-transport-webusb) transport is not supported.
+[WebUSB](https://www.npmjs.com/package/@ledgerhq/hw-transport-webusb) transport support will also be added.

 ## Module structure
 Till now we have two modules and one repository at: https://github.com/Emurgo/yoroi-extension-ledger-bridge<br>